HG2051-ntu/HG2051-ntu.github.io/src/project1.md

 * The purpose of this project is to expand on annotated data that can be used to train a POS-tagger for a language with few NLP resources.
 The project will help you think through the steps necessary for developing the correct kind of data, as well as how to write code that can assist with this annotation, and will additionally require you to gain some expertise in the low-resource language you have chosen.
 In Project 2, the data may be used to actually develop a POS-tagger for this language using existing tools in the NLTK library.

 * Our primary data source will be the *[taggedPBC](https://github.com/lingdoc/taggedPBC/)*, a dataset that has been created to support crosslinguistic research.
 This dataset has been automatically tagged for POS and dependencies by leveraging machine translation models to transfer information from English to nearly 2,000 languages.
 However, due to the nature of the source and target languages, there is a large amount of noise in this dataset: while nouns and verbs are identified with decent accuracy across languages, other word types are not, partly due to the fact that English contains word classes (like articles) *not present* in many languages, while at the same time it does not contain word classes (like numeral classifiers) that *are present* in many languages.

+> for an example of what the data looks like, click [here](https://github.com/lingdoc/taggedPBC/blob/main/corpora/conllu/nyb-eng-tagged-nyb-x-bible_parsed.conllu).

-  - This means that there is much room to improve the annotations of each individual corpus in this dataset.
+* This means that there is much room to improve the annotations of each individual corpus in this dataset.
 While the "gold-standard" typically involves hand-tagging corpora, automated pipelines can greatly speed up this process.

-The initial project code in your personal repository for this assignment will help you to get started, along the following lines:
+The initial project code in your personal repository for this assignment will help you to get started, along the following lines.

 ### Choose your language and data